irmen/prog8/reference.md

 By default, if not otherwise known, a single byte is assumed.
 You can add the ``.byte`` or ``.word`` or ``.float`` type identifier suffix to make it clear what data type the address points to.
 This addressing mode is only supported for constant (integer) addresses and not for variable types, unless it is part of a subroutine call statement.
-For an indirect goto call, the 6502 CPU has a special opcode (``jmp`` indirect) and an indirect subroutine call (``jsr`` indirect) is synthesized using a couple of instructions.
+For an indirect goto call, the 6502 CPU has a special instruction (``jmp`` indirect) and an indirect subroutine call (``jsr`` indirect) is synthesized using a couple of instructions.